Higher-dimensional Einstein gravity: Exact solutions

-The higher-dimensional generalization of the Kerr metric was discovered by Myers and Perry.
-Like the Kerr metric, the Myers-Perry metric has spherical horizon topology.
-The construction involves making a Kerr-Schild ansatz; by a similar method, the solution has been generalized to include a cosmological constant.
+The higher-dimensional generalization of the Kerr metric was discovered by Robert Myers and Malcolm Perry.
+Like the Kerr metric, the Myers–Perry metric has spherical horizon topology.
+The construction involves making a Kerr–Schild ansatz; by a similar method, the solution has been generalized to include a cosmological constant.
 The black ring is a solution of five-dimensional general relativity.
 It inherits its name from the fact that its event horizon is topologically S1 × S2.
-This is in contrast to other known black hole solutions in five dimensions which have horizon topology S3.
+This is unlike other known black hole solutions in five dimensions, which typically have horizon topology S3.

-In 2014, Hari Kunduri and James Lucietti proved the existence of a black hole with Lens space topology of the L(2, 1) type in five dimensions, this was next extended to all L(p, 1) with positive integers p by Shinya Tomizawa and Masato Nozawa in 2016 and finally in a preprint to all L(p, q) and any dimension by Marcus Khuri and Jordan Rainone in 2022, a black lens doesn't necessarily need to rotate as a black ring but all examples so far need a matter field coming from the extra dimensions to remain stable.
+In 2014, Hari Kunduri and James Lucietti proved the existence of a black hole with Lens space topology of the L(2, 1) type in five dimensions, this was next extended to all L(p, 1) with positive integers p by Shinya Tomizawa and Masato Nozawa in 2016 and finally in a preprint to all L(p, q) and any dimension by Marcus Khuri and Jordan Rainone in 2022, a black lens doesn't necessarily need to rotate as a black ring, although known examples require a matter field sourced from the extra dimensions for stability.